AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 ![bad_dog](/img/img11.png)

-Congrats, bad dog!
-We've just successfully executed both Python and JavaScript files.
+There you go!
+Your first executed Python and JavaScript files.

 ## Conclusion

 In this article we've accessed the console in the browser, explored the Terminal and even created bilingual project using VS Code.
-It's way too much for the first experience with programming so congrats you with such a huge milestone.
+It's way too much for the first experience with programming.
+Congrats you with such a huge milestone!

-Keep in mind that this guide is meant for a complete beginners to boost their confidence with some solid hands-on experience, but the basics and theory are essential to back-up this practice.
+Keep in mind that this guide is meant for a complete beginners to boost their confidence with some heavy lifting environment set-up and hands-on experience, but the basics and theory are essential to back-up this practice.
 So follow the FAQ section below to see the recommendations.

 > The words printed here is experience.
 You must go through the concepts.
 > -- <cite>Bad Dog</cite>

-Follow me on LinkedIn to stay up to date for upcoming articles in this series of **How to Start Coding: From Zero to Hero**.
+Follow me on LinkedIn to stay up to date for upcoming articles in this series of **How to Learn Coding**.

 ## FAQ from Coding Beginners